 #2 – Inflammation

-Some of the bugs found to be responsible for leaky gut include giardia, entamoeba histolytica, Yersinia (13), H. pylori (14, 15), blastocysitis (16), and HIV.
-A few of these have been directly associate with Hashimoto’s and IBD.
+Some bugs found to be responsible for leaky gut include giardia, entamoeba histolytica, Yersinia (13), H. pylori (14, 15), blastocysitis (16), and HIV.
+A few of these have been directly associated with Hashimoto’s and IBD.

 #4 – NSAIDs